HugoBlox/theme-academic-cv/content/authors/g_paula-weller/_index.md

 # Display name
 title: "Paula Weller"

-# Weight (for sorting: 1: Fabricio, 2: Postdocs, 3: Doctoral Candidates, 4: Research Assistants)
+# Weight (for sorting: 1: Fabricio, 2: Postdocs, 3: Doctoral Candidates, 4: Research Assistants, 5: Visitors)
 weight: 3

 # Username (this should match the folder name and the name on publications)